ledlaux/pikoPD/README.md

 ### What doesn't work ###
 - Raspberry PICO boards doesn't have adc to read audio input so [adc] object will not work.

+## Default Patch

+PD patch **heavy.pd** is a simple synthesizer that uses the `[notein]` object and USB MIDI input.

+### LED Control
+- Sending MIDI CC1 on channel 1 controls LED brightness.

+### Serial Output
+The patch includes three `[print]` objects that send normalized values (`0.0–1.0`) from PD to the serial console:

+1. MIDI CC Input – Receives MIDI CC1 and prints the value.
+2. ADC Knob Input (GPIO26) – Reads the analog knob and prints its normalized value.
+3. Encoder – Reads a rotary encoder and prints its incremental position.

+> Use the `-s` flag to enable the serial console loading in the terminal after flashing (currently works only on mac).

+## Patch 2

+**Monosynth.pd** is a monophonic synthesizer with simple envelope and delay effect.
+Send CC1 and CC2 to control delay lines.

 ## Requirements